The Growing Place

 Week 1 — Check daily.
-Only water when soil is dry about 1”-2” under the surface, water slowly and deeply.
+Only water when soil is dry about 1”-2” under the surface, watering slow and deeply.
 (Test with your finger or a moisture meter.)

 Week 2 — Check every 2 days.
-Only water when soil is dry about 1”-2” under the surface, water slowly and deeply.
+Only water when soil is dry about 1”-2” under the surface, watering slow and deeply

 Week 3 — Check every 3 days.
-Only water when soil is dry about 1”-2” under the surface, water slowly and deeply.
+Only water when soil is dry about 1”-2” under the surface, watering slow and deeply.

-Ongoing — During the rest of season, check at least once a week.
+Ongoing — During the rest of the season, check at least once a week.

 When To Water Existing Plantings